HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 ### 2. Short description of the files :

 ILI9341.py : Main LCD display library, must be imported in full in the py program in order to use all the features, from this library you can declare a "screen" class object<br/>

 ILI9341_touch.py : Touchscreen library, must be imported if you need to use the touch feature of the display, from this library you can declare a "touchscreen" class object<br/>

 ILI9341_char.py : Used to draw characters from the font libraries

+sdcard.py : Library to use for SD card access (The ILI9341 parallel display has an integrated micro SD card reader)<br/>

 FreeMono12pt7b.py : Big fonts<br/>
 FreeMono9pt7b.py : Medium fonts<br/>